sagrd/sagrd.github.io/_posts/2024-01-26-solving-8-puzzle-problem-a-journey-through-search-algorithms.md

 In the code, `heuristic()` represents the heuristic function, and `cost()` represents the cost function.

 **Heuristic Function:**
 In the context of the 8-puzzle problem, the heuristic function estimates the distance from the current state to the goal state, guiding the A-Star Search algorithm.
 The Manhattan Distance heuristic is commonly used for this problem.
-Here is a simplified pseudo-Python code snippet for the heuristic function:
+Here is a simplified Python code snippet for the heuristic function:

 ```python
 function getHeuristic(state):